TrPlugins/TrMenu/README.md

 However, purchasing a license will support this project and its
 continual development.
 I will be appreciated and do the best of my ability
-to offer help to you as long as I am available
+to offer help to you as long as I am available.

 ---